 This poor payout ratio for a blackjack is unfortunately now common in single deck games on the Las Vegas Strip.
 For example, a 21 of two cards will only get you $6 on a bet of $5 instead of the usual $7.50.

-This rule increases the house edge by a full 1.4 percent compared to playing the basic blackjack strategy with the normal payout of 3-2.
+This rule increases the house advantage by a full 1.4 percent compared to playing the basic blackjack strategy with the normal payout of 3-2.
 So you should never play at a table where the payout ratio is 6:5.